Sometimes You Have to Share

 If you want to maintain control of the limited partnership, you must be (1) the only general partner, and (2) be the sole owner of the entity that is named the general partner.
 This does not mean you are prohibited from owning the limited partnership as a limited partner in addition to being a general partner.
 In fact, it is typical for a controlling person to directly or indirectly own both a general partner and limited partner ownership interest in the LP.

-According to the uniform limited partnership act, that most states follow, a general partner can only be removed without unanimous consent of the limited partners unless the partnership agreement says otherwise.
-However, it is assumed that if you do control your company, you will still want significant limited partnership interest in order to benefit from the business’ gains.
+According to the uniform limited partnership act, that most states follow, a general partner can only be removed with the unanimous consent of the limited partners unless the partnership agreement says otherwise.
+Even if you do control your company, you will still want a minimally significant limited partnership interest in order to benefit from the business' gains.

-Also keep in mind that if all the limited partners besides you want to remove a general partner and you have a smaller stake, there will be issues even if the other limited partners do not have enough votes.
+Also keep in mind that if all the limited partners besides you want to remove a general partner and you have a smaller stake, there will be issues even if the other limited partners do not have enough votes despite what your limited partnership agreement states.

 A typical limited partnership structure may look something like this: